GIScience/ohsome-quality-api/docs/indicators.md

-### Indicator Calculation:
+#### Indicator Calculation:

-For the area-of-interest we fetch and clip and polygons from the preprocessing step.
+For the area-of-interest we fetch and clip polygons from the preprocessing step.
 Next, we create confusion matrix between OSM and CORINE CLS classes.
 This is the basis for calculating precision, recall and F1 score.
 These calculations consider the area / size of the land cover polygons.